trackIT-Systems/sonari/back/docs/user_guide/evaluation.md

 ## Evaluation Sets

 In the evaluation process, it's common to assess a model or user by comparing their predictions against a set of known examples.
-To facilitate this, Whombat has organized the entire evaluation module around the concept of **evaluation sets**.
+To facilitate this, Sonari has organized the entire evaluation module around the concept of **evaluation sets**.